-What a patio heater meant to do, what types of heaters are available and what features you should be looking for.
+What is a patio heater meant to do, what types of heaters are available, and what features you should be looking for?

 There will be a huge difference between a patio heater for home use versus professional and commercial use, such as an outdoor patio at a restaurant.

 You will need to become an informed consumer to find the best patio heater for your needs.